Emma Seal – My Story

 1001 things are going through both our heads at this moment.
 We had a construction business to run, a team of people working for us and a project to be finished.
 What was I going to tell the kids?
 How would we manage with him in a wheelchair?
 How would Mark manage not being able to walk again?
 How could we keep our home if Mark couldn’t work and I had to become his carer?

 After 16 hours strapped to the bed and a very slow ambulance journey, Mark was in Leeds to be operated on the next day.
 I went home for a shower and the whole incident hit me like a train.
-The house was empty and I sat in the bath crying like I’ve never cried before, frightened and overwhelmed.
+The house was empty and I sat in the bath crying as I’ve never cried before, frightened and overwhelmed.

 Mark’s operation was successful and he was released home two days later with a neck brace that he couldn’t remove at any point for the next 12 months.
 We were told by the surgeon that normally with an injury as severe as this he should not be able to walk, he should be paralysed but his physique and strength had saved his life.